 The workplace smoking ban, which was introduced by the Public Health (Tobacco) Act, 2002, prohibits smoking in an enclosed place of work in Ireland.
 Every employer is obliged to protect the health of staff, customers and visitors to their premises.
 The person in charge of the workplace (i.e. the employer) is legally responsible for ensuring that the ban on smoking is complied with.

 If an employer wishes to prevent its employees from smoking at the entrance to the building it would be advisable that the employer creates a designated outdoor smoking area.
-It would also be advisable that the
+It would also be advisable that the employer, in consultation with the employees, introduces a smoking policy that can be communicated to

 Already a subscriber?